bramblelab/bramblelab.github.io/_posts/2017-02-12-improvinged.markdown

 ### Bedtime in a Box

-Bedtime in a Box is a product including all the materials needed for a healthy bedtime routine, centered on reading.
+Bedtime in a Box is a product that provides all the materials needed for a healthy bedtime routine, with the intention of building a daily reading habit.
 The box includes bedtime reading, pajamas, an alarm clock, and this bedtime routine checklist.

 ![Bedtime in a Box Routine](/img/improvinged_routine.jpg)